 Examples of the second sort include this summer’s The Conjuring 2 and its 2011 predecessor; The Rite (2011), starring Anthony Hopkins; and Scott Derrickson’s Deliver Us From Evil (2014) and The Exorcism of Emily Rose (2005).
 When the enemy is literally the devil, Catholic characters make a much better showing.

-A more recent comic-book movie, this summer’s X-Men: Apocalypse, fleetingly acknowledges the Catholic identity of the mutant hero Nightcrawler; he crosses himself and prays, though his piety isn’t a theme here as it was in the original X-Men (2000).
+A more recent comic-book movie, this summer’s X-Men: Apocalypse, fleetingly acknowledges the Catholic identity of the mutant hero Nightcrawler; he crosses himself and prays, though his piety isn’t a theme here as it was in the 2003 film X2: X-Men United.

 Here is a sobering question: Has there been a single substantial, positive depiction of Catholic faith or identity in a major Hollywood non-horror film in the last 10 or 15 years?

 This year’s Coen brothers comedy Hail, Caesar! stars Josh Brolin as scrupulous but sympathetically portrayed Catholic who confesses his sins daily.
 The A-list cast — George Clooney, Scarlett Johansson, Ralph Fiennes, Channing Tatum — belies the $22 million budget and quirky Coen sensibility; Hail, Caesar! is about mainstream, big-budget Hollywood moviemaking (circa 1952), but it’s far from an example of it.

 Catholic priests, nuns, and even an Orthodox bishop appear as minor positive characters in Selma (2014).
 The bishop gets about a dozen words of dialogue; the others none at all.
 Selma’s budget was $20 million.